 Pink Floyd's The Wall album was then -- and maybe still is for all I know -- the unifier of all stoners, dumb or genius; its pen-and-ink cover is their stoner flag.
-I fantasized about killing them all back then, like a good republican, and blowing up the school... at the same time I hated that Matt Muniz and his pals were already singing about doing just that, and I felt uninvited.
+I fantasized about killing them all back then, like a good Republican, and blowing up the school...
+At the same time, I hated that Matt Muniz and his pals were now singing about doing just that, and I felt uninvited though I certainly wouldn't have joined them if they asked.
 It was their song and therefore never to be mine, and I hated hearing their fake British accents all through the hallways between classes: "Hey!
 Teach-ah / leave them kids alone."

 It's absurd to think I would be dumb enough to waste my time disliking a song because it triggered mental associations with slack-jawed Jersey thugs all long gone, yet the pain, if that's the word, lingered on.
 I eventually owned every single Floyd album, except The Wall.
 And of course, I preferred Syd Barrett-era Floyd more than late era, blah blah zzzzzzz.